jbcodeforce/kp-data-replication/docs/local-to-es.md

 >{'product_id': 'P05', 'description': 'Tomato', 'target_temperature': 4, 'target_humidity_level': 0.4, 'content_type': 2}
 ```

+!!!
+Note
-*There is other solution, like using an Kafka HTTP brigde and use curl post to send the records*
+      There is other solution to send records, like using a Kafka HTTP brigde and use `curl post` commands.

 * To validate the source `products` topic has records, start a consumer as pod on Openshift within the source Kafka cluster using the Strimzi/kafka image.

 ```shell
 oc run kafka-consumer -ti --image=strimzi/kafka:latest-kafka-2.4.0 --rm=true --restart=Never -- bin/kafka-console-consumer.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 --topic products --from-beginning
 ```

-* In the terminal where kafka consumer runs to get message from `source.products` you should see the data replicated.